-In the context of this paper, the two mantle structures (Figure 1) exemplify how fiber reinforcement in soft structures creates a trade-off between versatility and increased performance of a specialized action.
+In the context of this article, the two mantle structures (Figure 1) exemplify how fiber reinforcement in soft structures creates a trade-off between versatility and increased performance of a specialized action.
 Various groups have exploited fiber-reinforcement techniques to accomplish similar goals.
-Cacucciolo, Renda, Poccia, Laschi and Cianchetti (2016) use fiber reinforcement to create a nonlinear, bending fluidic actuator, focusing on using the fiber-reinforcement to maximize bending angle.
-Fiber-reinforcement has been used in dielectric actuators to restrict deformation in one direction and improve actuation along the planar direction perpendicular to the fibers (Lu, Huang, Jordi, Kovacs, Huang, Clarke and Suo (2012); Shian, Bertoldi and Clarke (2015)).
-Huang, Lu, Zhu, Clarke and Suo (2012) created a fiberreinforced cylindrical dielectric elastomer actuator (DEA) that restricts circumferential expansion to improve axial actuation strains.
-Bolzmacher, Biggs and Srinivasan (2006)

-use fiber reinforcement to maintain prestrain in a wearable DEA.
-Fabrics have been used as dense fiber meshes in pneumatic actuators (Cappello, Galloway, Sanan, Wagner, Granberry, Engelhardt, Haufe, Peisner and Walsh 2018) and synthetic, 3D camouflaging skins which can inflate to various predefined shapes (Pikul, Li, Bai, Hanlon, Cohen and Shepherd 2017).
-Some fiber-reinforcement schemes have been used to produce twisting deformations (Ceron, Cohen, Shepherd, Pikul and Harnett 2018; Fang, Pence and Tan 2011).
+Cacucciolo et al. (2016) used fiber reinforcement to create a nonlinear, bending fluidic actuator, focusing on using the fiber reinforcement to maximize bending angle.
+Fiber reinforcement has been used in dielectric actuators to restrict deformation in one direction and improve actuation along the planar direction perpendicular to the fibers (Lu et al., 2012; Shian et al., 2015).
+Huang et al. (2012) created a fiber-reinforced cylindrical dielectric elastomer actuator (DEA) that restricts circumferential expansion to improve axial actuation strains.
+Bolzmacher et al. (2006) used fiber reinforcement to maintain prestrain in a wearable DEA.
+Fabrics have been used as dense fiber meshes in pneumatic actuators (Cappello et al., 2018) and synthetic, 3D camouflaging skins that can inflate to various predefined shapes (Pikul et al., 2017).
+Some fiber-reinforcement schemes have been used to produce twisting deformations (Ceron et al., 2018; Fang et al., 2011).

 These studies have almost exclusively used fiber reinforcement to prevent deflection along the axes of the fibers, only scratching the surface of the passive control over deformation that can be achieved with customized fiber reinforcement.
-In contrast to the fiber reinforcement techniques presented in the literature, we propose creating arrays of intersecting fibers such that any deformation within the plane of those arrays requires fiber reorientation, resulting in a coupling of orthogonal components of strain, similar to the effect of fibers in the squid mantle, that can be tailored to any desired relative strain relationship.
+In contrast to the fiber-reinforcement techniques presented in the literature, we propose creating arrays of intersecting fibers such that any deformation within the plane of those arrays requires fiber reorientation, resulting in a coupling of orthogonal components of strain, similar to the effect of fibers in the squid mantle, that can be tailored to any desired relative strain relationship.
 The end result is the ability to create nearly any desired space of possible deformations, both increasing desired output for a given actuation and allowing soft actuator density to be weighted toward a desired specialized action, since antagonistic actuation forces are not needed to prevent unwanted deformation.
-As an additional benefit, the custom arrays of reinforcing fibers also result in highly nonlinear stress-strain (stiffness) relationships in soft composite structures that can be customized for given robotic applications to increase structural stability in a final desired configuration.
+As an additional benefit, the custom arrays of reinforcing fibers also result in highly nonlinear stressstrain (stiffness) relationships in soft composite structures that can be customized for given robotic applications to increase structural stability in a final desired configuration.

-Typical investigations into modeling the effect of fiber reinforcement on elastomers focus on determining the material properties at a macroscopic scale, similar to the approach used for calculating material properties in composites (Agarwal and Broutman 1980).
-Lou and Chou (1988, 1990) use a strain energy approach for Eulerian and Lagrangian strains.
-Clark (1987) discusses a bimodular approach to modeling zig-zag fibers.
-Peel (1998) uses experimentally determined material properties to model the stress-strain characteristics without directly characterizing the fiber reorientation's effect on the results.
-In general, these studies consider the composite to be a single homogeneous material with a highly nonlinear elastic modulus, due to fiber reorientation, and then characterize that modulus empirically.
+Typical investigations into modeling the effect of fiber reinforcement on elastomers focus on determining the material properties at a macroscopic scale, similar to the approach used for calculating material properties in composites (Agarwal and Broutman, 1980).
+Lou and Chou (1988, 1990) used a strain energy approach for Eulerian and Lagrangian strains.
+Clark (1987) discussed a bimodular approach to modeling zig-zag fibers.
+Peel (1998) used experimentally determined material properties to model the stress-strain characteristics without directly characterizing the fiber reorientation's effect on the results.
+In general, these studies considered the composite to be a single homogeneous material with a highly nonlinear elastic modulus, owing to fiber reorientation, and then characterized that modulus empirically.